Salary by region

 Personal assistants can increase their job opportunities in the UK hiring market by demonstrating their ability to anticipate needs and alleviate the administrative pressures in the working or business life of executives.
 Adaptability and the successful ability to cultivate and maintain excellent working relationships, both with their direct report, other executives and business departments are all necessary to enhance their career prospects.

-PA salaries in the UK typically range from £23,200 to £35,000 with a mid-point of £26,500.
-A junior personal assistant salary can start at £23,200, mid-level professionals can earn anything from £26,500 – £31,200 and experienced professionals could earn up to £35,000.
+PA salaries in the UK typically range from £26,000 to £44,000 with a mid-point of £34,750.
 Business leaders are awarding the highest salaries to PAs who can demonstrate effective time management, good organisational skills and proficiency in Microsoft software packages.
 Personal assistants with industry-specific experience may also find that they can target a higher salary.

-This is followed by the South East of England, in areas such as Reading, Berkshire and Buckinghamshire, where the current mid-point salary sits at £27,800.
-Salaries in the East and in Scotland follow behind at an average of £26,000.
-The Midlands the North are showing stable salaries.
+This is followed by the South East of England, in areas such as Reading, Berkshire and Buckinghamshire, where the current mid-point salary sits at £35,700.
+Salaries in the East of England and Scotland follow behind at an average of £34,043.

 To access further salary projections and key recruitment trends affecting your sector download the Robert Half Salary Guide.